mailsac/mailsac-examples/services/email_capture/email_capture.rst

-.. _doc_direct_deliver:
+.. _doc_email_capture:

 .. _Mailsac website: https://mailsac.com
 .. _Mailsac API: https://mailsac.com/api

-Direct Delivery
+Email Capture
 ===============

-Direct Delivery is the service that allows Mailsac to act as a fake SMTP server.
-Email messages sent using Direct Delivery will not be delivered to the intended recipients but instead will be available via the `Mailsac website`_ and `Mailsac API`_.
+Email Capture is the service that allows Mailsac to act as a fake SMTP server.
+Email messages sent using Email Capture will not be delivered to the intended recipients but instead will be available via the `Mailsac website`_ and `Mailsac API`_.